ryandancy/library-app/README.md

 (or maybe eventually other) library.
 Patrons do not check out items themselves;
 instead, "admins" check out items for them.

-Currently just a RESTful HTTP server, but will eventually include an AngularJS frontend.
+Includes a RESTful HTTP API and a small AngularJS frontend.
 Run `node server.js` to run the server, or `npm test` to run all 710+ tests.